EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/optimization-variables.md

 - ``\texttt{cap\_capex}[n_\texttt{inv}, t_\texttt{inv}]``: Undiscounted total CAPEX of `Node` ``n_\texttt{inv}`` with investments in investment period ``t_\texttt{inv}``.

-The total CAPEX takes into account the invested capacity to calculate the total costs as well as the end of horizon value of the individual technologies including discounting.
+The total CAPEX takes into account the invested capacity to calculate the total costs as well as the end of model horizon value of the individual technologies including discounting.

-The variable is extracted using the functions [`EMI.get_var_capex(m, prefix::Symbol)`](@ref) (for all variables) and [`EMI.get_var_capex(m, prefix::Symbol, element)`](@ref) (for only the variable from a given element instance) in which `m` corresponds to the JuMP model, and `prefix` to a prefix used in variable declaratio.
+The variable is extracted using the functions [`EMI.get_var_capex(m, prefix::Symbol)`](@ref) (for all variables) and [`EMI.get_var_capex(m, prefix::Symbol, element)`](@ref) (for only the variable from a given element instance) in which `m` corresponds to the JuMP model, and `prefix` to a prefix used in variable declaration.

 !!! tip "Units of cost variables"
     Cost variables provide the absolute costs within an investment period ``t_\texttt{inv}``.